-- each well, and procedures to communicate with these fishers in the event of an accident or malfunction.
-The Proponent shall implement the plan throughout the drilling program. - 5.2 The Proponent shall develop a well abandonment plan, including a wellhead abandonment strategy, and submit it to the Board for acceptance at least 30 days prior to abandonment of each well.
-If the Proponent proposes that a wellhead be abandoned on the seafloor in a manner that may interfere with Indigenous and commercial fisheries, the Proponent shall consult with Indigenous and commercial fishers on the wellhead abandonment strategy. - 5.3 The Proponent shall provide the details of its operation, including the safety exclusion zones during drilling and testing, and the locations information of abandoned wellheads if left on the seafloor to the Marine Communications and Traffic Services for broadcasting and publishing in the Notices to Shipping, and to the Canadian Hydrographic Services for future nautical charts and planning.
+- 5.2 The Proponent shall develop a well abandonment plan, including a wellhead abandonment strategy, and submit it to the Board for acceptance at least 30 days prior to abandonment of each well.
+If the Proponent proposes that a wellhead be abandoned on the seafloor in a manner that may interfere with Indigenous and commercial fisheries, the Proponent shall develop the wellhead abandonment strategy in consultation with Indigenous and commercial fishers. - 5.3 The Proponent shall provide the details of its operation, including the safety exclusion zones during drilling and testing, and the location information of abandoned wellheads if left on the seafloor to the Marine Communications and Traffic Services for broadcasting and publishing in the Notices to Shipping, and to the Canadian Hydrographic Services for future nautical charts and planning. - 5.4 The proponent shall provide Indigenous groups with the results of the pre-drill surveys referred to in condition 3.6 and the results of the activities undertaken as part of the marine mammal observation requirements referred to in condition 3.9 within 90 days after each well is suspended and/or abandoned.